Brenda Walsh (Beverly Hills, 90210): Season 4

 Brenda's life also took a few shots during the season.
 When Donna and Brenda find a puppy on the street, they learn that he escaped from an animal testing laboratory and are helpless when the puppy dies.
 Brenda then falls into a group of animal rights activists and participates with them in the ransacking of a number of laboratories until she is arrested (Donna decides at the last minute not to join the group).
-After her arrest, Dyland is the only person in the group who supported her; David Silver questioned her judgment, Andrea was angry that she had damaged laboratories that did not test animals, and Kelly told her that Dylan was no longer her boyfriend and that Brenda could not go and look for help whenever she had a problem.
+After her arrest, Dylan is the only person in the group who supported her; David Silver questioned her judgment, Andrea was angry that she had damaged laboratories that did not test animals, and Kelly told her that Dylan was no longer her boyfriend and that Brenda could not go and look for help whenever she had a problem.
 It turned out that one of the activists was an FBI agent who offered Brenda a deal to keep her out of jail because she had not supported vandalism.

 As a result, all Brenda's friends apologized for their behavior towards her.
 During the fourth season, Brenda is interested in the drama department but it also led to problems: she spoiled her first audition and then went to the director of the play to try again and convince him.
 She then got the role, but a student started a rumor saying that Brenda had slept with the director to get the role.
 Unfortunately, this student was Steve Sanders' girlfriend, and Steve believed the rumors; the others refused, more or less, to believe Brenda when she denied the rumors.
 Steve understood his mistake when the student asked him to attack Brenda to make her miss rehearsals.
 A little later, Steve's friend tried to commit suicide, but Brenda and Steve joined forces to save her and Steve was finally compensated by following Brenda's debut on stage.
 The director's praise led her to accept the latter at the Royal Academy of Dramatic Arts (RADA) in London for a year.
 After Kelly and Dylan last broke up, Brenda finally learned that a relationship was possible between Kelly and Brandon and expressed her blessing.
 She later spent her last night with Dylan, telling him she would not be gone forever.
 The couple will reconcile briefly in the final scene of the fourth season, though (because of Shannen Doherty's departure) Brenda's character was removed from the script and she never returned to Beverly Hills.

-Conflicts with Beverly Hills 90210 staff
+Conflicts with Beverly Hills, 90210 staff

 Shannen Doherty was notorious for being late and being in conflict with staff.
 Tiffani-Amber Thiessen replaced Brenda Walsh as a character called Valerie Malone.